miku86/notes/dom-enlightment.md

 A style sheet is added to an HTML document by either using the `HTMLLinkElement` node (i.e. `<link href="stylesheet.css" rel="stylesheet" type="text/css">`) to include an external style sheet or the `HTMLStyleElement` node (i.e. `<style></style>`) to define a style sheet inline.
 In the HTML document below both of these Element node's are in the DOM and I verify which constructor, constructs these nodes.

-Once a style sheet is added to an HTML document its represented by the `CSSStylesheet` object.
+Once a style sheet is added to an HTML document it's represented by the `CSSStylesheet` object.
 Each CSS rule inside of a style sheet is represent by a `CSSStyleRule` object.

 ## 9.2 Accessing all style sheets (i.e. CSSStylesheet objects) in the DOM

 `document.styleSheets` gives access to a list of all style sheet objects (aka `CSSStylesheet`) explicitly linked (i.e. `<link>`) or embedded (i.e. `<style>`) in an HTML document.

-In addtion to using `styleSheets` to access a documents styles sheets its also possible to access a style sheet in an HTML document by first selecting the element in the DOM (`<style>` or `<link>`) and using the `sheet` property to gain access to the `CSSStyleSheet` object.
+In addtion to using `styleSheets` to access a documents styles sheets it's also possible to access a style sheet in an HTML document by first selecting the element in the DOM (`<style>` or `<link>`) and using the `sheet` property to gain access to the `CSSStyleSheet` object.

 ## 9.3 CSSStyleSheet properties and methods

-To get accurate information pertaining to the available properties and methods on an `CSSStyleSheet` node its best to ignore the specification and to ask the browser what is available.
+To get accurate information pertaining to the available properties and methods on an `CSSStyleSheet` node it's best to ignore the specification and to ask the browser what is available.

 ## 9.4 CSSStyleRule overview